awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-efs-filesystem.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `FileSystemTags`  <a name="cfn-efs-filesystem-filesystemtags"></a>
-A value that specifies to create one or more tags associated with the file system\.
+Use to create one or more tags associated with the file system\.
 Each tag is a user\-defined key\-value pair\.
 Name your file system on creation by including a `"Key":"Name","Value":"{value}"` key\-value pair\.
+Each key must be unique\.
+For more information, see [Tagging AWS resources](https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html) in the * AWS General Reference Guide*\.
 *Required*: No
 *Type*: List of [ElasticFileSystemTag](aws-properties-efs-filesystem-elasticfilesystemtag.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `KmsKeyId`  <a name="cfn-efs-filesystem-kmskeyid"></a>
-The ID of the AWS KMS customer master key \(CMK\) to be used to protect the encrypted file system\.
-This parameter is only required if you want to use a nondefault CMK\.
-If this parameter is not specified, the default CMK for Amazon EFS is used\.
+The ID of the AWS KMS key to be used to protect the encrypted file system\.
+This parameter is only required if you want to use a nondefault KMS key\.
+If this parameter is not specified, the default KMS key for Amazon EFS is used\.
 This ID can be in one of the following formats:
 + Key ID \- A unique identifier of the key, for example `1234abcd-12ab-34cd-56ef-1234567890ab`\.
 + ARN \- An Amazon Resource Name \(ARN\) for the key, for example `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab`\.
 + Key alias \- A previously created display name for a key, for example `alias/projectKey1`\.